hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 }'
 ```

-The response to a Nil Return will include a formBundleNumber but **will not include a chargeReference** as there is no charge in relation to a Nil Return
+A successful response will not include a *chargeReference* as there is no charge in relation to a nil return.

 ```json
 {